MaxTheTurtle0/MaxTheTurtle0/README.md

 - 👋 Hi, I’m @MaxTheTurtle0
 - 👀 I’m interested in programmning and chess.
-- 🌱 I’m currently learning Python, Rust and JavaScript.
+- 🌱 I’m currently learning Rust and working on my own interpreter mostly following the book "Writing An Interpreter In Go" by Thorsten Ball
-- 📫 How to reach me: Discord: maxtheturtle0 E-Mail: m.andrei.antonescu@gmail.com
+- 📫 How to reach me:
+  - Discord: maxtheturtle0
+  - E-Mail: m.andrei.antonescu@gmail.com